victorbouvet/Weather_System/README.md

 - Speed_counter : Module that analyses the number of all or nothing signals received during a clock stroke and deduces wind_speed.
 ![](Speed_counter.jpg)
+  - risingedge_detector: module that compares the clock and anemometer signals and provides the counter_ena signal as output.
+When there is an edge on the anemometer signal (rising or falling), counter_ena goes to 1 which will create a pulse edge.
+  - freq_divider: module that divides the frequency of the clock signal to provide an output counter_rst signal.
+This signal periodically emits pulses to indicate a reset of the counter_5bit.
+  - counter_5bit: binary counter that sums the number of counter_ena pulses between two counter_rst pulses (reset).
+The faster the anemometer rotates, the greater the number of pulses between two counter_rst pulses.
+The sum of these pulses will form the speed_code signal defined on 5 bits.
+  - transcoder_speed: transcoder which provides a wind_speed signal defined on 20 bits according to the speed_code value.
+The wind_speed output is active in the low state.

 - mux_2x1x20bit : Module that receives the outputs from Decoder and Speed_counter and will, depending on the value of mode_select, either display the gray/natural binary code and the position of the wind vane or the wind speed on the LEDs of the bar graph.